HuuTrucNguyen0508/Rendu_Projet_M1_Reseau/README.md

         minikube tunnel

-    - You will now be able to access frontend and nodejs with localhost:7654 and localhost:8080.
+    - After a bit of waiting (so that the containers can pull the image start properly), you will now be able to access frontend and nodejs with localhost:7654 and localhost:8080.
 Every change will be recorded in the nodejs logs, accessible with:

           kubectl logs <nodejs-pod-name>